jacobwow1/text_game/README.md

-# Text RPG Content Guide
+# Text RPG Framework

-This framework allows you to create a story-driven RPG using JSON files.
+This is the framework for a custom text-based narrative RPG assembled from JSON files and run in Python.

 ## Directory Structure
 - `content/config.json`: Game settings and stats.
 - `content/characters.json`: List of characters in the game.
+- `content/chapters/`: Folder containing chapter files, linking dialogues together.
 - `content/dialogues/`: Folder containing dialogue trees.

 ## 1. Adding Stats